 That’s really my excuse for never having heard a Britney Spears song.
 I just never got around to it.

-I find it odd that it’s implied I’m missing something in music.
+I find it odd that sometimes hearing people imply I’m missing something.
 On the contrary, I have such a rich relationship which each song I do know, having spent so much time with it.
 Simply put: I’d rather have a few close friends rather than hundreds of acquaintances I know only slightly.

 So, in addition to everything else, it comes down to priorities: I need to be inclined to invest the time.
 And when I do, chances are I want to visit with an old friend.